Author, Mike Smith

 I’ll explain what Santander charges for an International Transfer, how long it takes, and how to make a Santander International Payment.

-Hopefully, it will save you time reading pages of bank jargon and complicated fee schedules.
+Hopefully, it will save you time reading pages of bank jargon and confusing fee schedules.

 Santander international payment charges explained

 There are two charges you need to be aware of with a Santander international payment:

 - Exchange rates

 While the transfer fee is the more obvious, it is often the smaller charge.